ctSkennerton/crass/README.md

 Crass can access the graphviz libraies and executables if desired.
 Use the `--enable-rendering` during configure to access this feature.

-If libcrispr or Xerces are installed in non-standard loacations use the `--with-libcrispr=[PREFIX]` and  `--with-xerces=[PREFIX]` configure option to change the location prefix.
+If Xerces is installed in a non-standard loacation use the `--with-xerces=[PREFIX]` configure option to change the location prefix.
 Configure will look for `$prefix/lib/` and `$prefix/include` directories for the library objects and header files.
 Note that the below options for changing `LDFLAGS` and `CPPFLAGS` will not work for Xerces as it is a C++ library and not a C library and therefore different code is used to check for it.